 We have also refurbished our fitness suite with a fully equipped gym and weights area, changing rooms, showers and a link to the university’s famous Real Tennis Court.
 Our nursery facilities have recently been refurbished and expanded, as have existing university facilities on the Hendon campus and additional newly leased accommodation.

 The new Art, Design and Media Building on our Hendon campus is a world class, environmentally friendly building.
-It houses art and design programmes from the Cat Hill campus (which has now closed) and media programmes from the Trent Park campus (closing 2012).
+It houses art and design programmes from our old Cat Hill campus (which has now closed) and media programmes from the old Trent Park campus (which closed 2012).
 This building was opened in 2011.